Getting People to Switch

 Now you may argue that the rational b2b buying community does not get side-tracked by this mumbo jumbo.
 Somebody buying for a company is expected to use their professional skills to make the decision and most of this will be influenced by the facts.

 Maybe so, but company buyers and specifiers do not leave their emotions at home when they set out for work.
-Figure 3 gives a stylized indication of how the emotional factors change in importance between consumer goods and industrial goods – but even in the most mundane of industrial products, emotions are known to play their part, often accounting for 10% or more of the buying decision.
+Even in the most mundane of industrial products, emotions are known to play their part, often accounting for 10% or more of the buying decision.

 One further issue we should consider before we move on is the difference in views of buyers compared to specifiers and technical people.
 In general the former put more emphasis on price and the latter more on quality and technical service.
 There could be differences in views between small companies and large companies.
 Companies at an early stage in their life cycle may think very differently to those in a more mature phase.
 Companies in developing countries sometimes think differently to those in developed countries.